YK-YoungK/yk-youngk.github.io/_pages/about.md

 My research interest lies in machine learning theory and algorithms.
 I study the foundations of Transformers and other contemporary models, understanding their power and limitations.
 Recently, I am also working on developing new representation learning algorithms with theoretical guarantees.

+I'm applying for a Ph.D. position in the area of machine learning theory starting from **Fall, 2025**.
+Please contact me through email if you are interested in my work!

 Publications and Preprints
 ======